arigarcia326/todo-app/README.md

 # trivia-app
-This project is a simple trivia app containing different subjects to choose from to answer questions.
+This project is a simple trivia app containing different subjects to choose from to answer a series of questions followed by their results.

 ## Features
 * user input: The user is able to input their answer.